 Patients who seek help with bodily conditions or injuries benefit and see results from chiropractic and massage therapy separately.
 Both forms of therapeutic relief used together may create an even more significant, longer last result.
 Chiropractic care and massage therapy complement each other and offer positive benefits to a variety of painful health issues.

 Embark on a treatment plan with this healing, effective dynamic duo!
 Ask your chiropractor if your specific condition would benefit from both principles of care.
 Give us a call today!

-The information herein on "Chiropractic And Massage Work Hand In Hand" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic And Massage Work Hand In Hand" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

 We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.